 The most common cause of fainting is blood not getting to your brain.
 This can happen because of a shock (when blood pressure suddenly drops) or because of dehydration (when blood volume drops).

 Often, Ammonia smelling salts can bring you back by temporarily boosting low blood pressure.
 Sports medicine expert Jordan Metzl, M.D., author of The Athlete’s Book of Home Remedies, says that smelling salts work in one big way:

 They constrict your blood vessels and send an electrical impulse to your heart so it races.
 You may feel short of breath for a few seconds after smelling salts—or you may start sweating and yawning—but these reactions don’t mean anything’s wrong.
 In fact, they’re signs that they’re working!

 Different Types of Smelling Salts

-There are several different types of smelling salts, but most can be categorized into two different groups: ammonia and aromatic salts.
-Ammonia-based salts contain ammonia gas, while aromatic salts usually contain a volatile essential oil.
-Some popular types of aromatic salts include eucalyptus oil, camphor and menthol.
+There are several different types of Ammonia smelling salts, but most can be categorized into two different groups: ammonia and aromatic salts.
+Ammonia-based salts contain ammonia gas, while aromatic salts usually contain volatile essential oil.
+Some popular types of aromatic salts include

 These are often combined with ammonium carbonate or another compound that increases their volatility.
 Inhaling these volatile compounds causes your body to think it’s in danger, so it triggers your fight-or-flight response—the same one that you experience when you encounter an actual threat.